catalyst-cloud/catalystcloud-docs/source/ssh-filezilla-setup.rst

 .. _ssh-filezilla-setup:

 ################################################
-Setting up SSH and Filezilla connections locally
+Setting up SSH and Filezilla on the client
 ################################################